Chula Goonewardene MBACP

 I worked with over 600 clients in community-based treatment as a Drug & Alcohol Practitioner, before moving into Treatment Management, Training and Consultancy in 2010 and then qualified as a Counsellor & Psychotherapist in 2014.

-Alongside my private practice in Harley Street, consulting for Music Support, BLFCT and the Centre for Social Justice, writing for Intervene and lecturing at LSBU, I am currently the Operations Manager & Senior Counsellor at Steps2Recovery, and still find the time to play my drums regularly for the Council of Neptune.
+Alongside my private practice in Harley Street, consulting for Music Support, The Pocressi Initiative and the Centre for Social Justice, writing for various publications and lecturing at LSBU, I am currently the Co-Founder & Clinical Director of AZURAMINDS, and still find the time to play my drums regularly for the Council of Neptune.

 I come from a Buddhist family and use this philosophy to enhance both my personal and professional life.’